peterzhukovsky/ukb_transdiagnostic/README.md

 # Sample data

 We provide random data based on real data from the UKB, which can be used to try out the scripts.
 The data is included in */random_data/randomised_data.mat*.
 The randomisation script is also included as *shuffling_script.m* and *shuffle.m*.
+Note that we don't provide medication data as it contains tables of medication regimens.

 # Additional dependencies and small functions: